Geforce132/BaseDefense/README.md

 Contributing
 ------------

 We happily accept contributions.
-The best way to do this is to fork Simple Event on GitHub, add your changes, and then submit a pull request.
+The best way to do this is to fork Base Defense on GitHub, add your changes, and then submit a pull request.
 We'll look at it, make comments, and merge it into our master if everything works out.